-- A6-1.1 Infill\ subdivision^ in the Residential Zone that meets the standards for restricted discretionary activities will generally be granted consent subject only to conditions where the allotment\: - c) is to be connected to reticulated essential services; - allows for each dwelling\ to be isolated from services for maintenance and repair; - e) can accommodate residential development\ in accordance with the requirements of the District Plan; and - f) can provide connection to the roading network is safe and efficient - g) is capable of beinf adequately serviced with electricity. - A6-1.2 Greenfield\ subdivision^ in the Residential Zone should be designed in a manner that ensures: - a) that the size and shape and arrangement of lots meets the standards for restricted discretionary activities and generally provides for good pedestrian and vehicular access, and sunlight; - b) the development\ is fully serviced and connected to the Council's reticulated essential services, and is connected in a manner that allows for the services to be isolated for maintenance and repair; and
+- A6-1.2 Infill subdivision[^] in the Residential Zone that meets the standards for restricted discretionary activities will generally be granted consent subject only to conditions where the allotment: - a) is to be connected to reticulated essential services;

+- b) allows for each dwelling to be isolated from services for maintenance and repair; - c) can accommodate residential development in accordance with the requirements of the District Plan; and - d) can provide connection to the roading network is safe and efficient - e) is capable of beinf adequately serviced with electricity.

+A6-1.3 Greenfield subdivision[^] in the Residential Zone should be designed in a manner that ensures:

-- c) that connection to the roading network is safe and efficient in a manner that provides for sufficient network connectivity. - d) that development is designed, located and managed in such a way as to avoid, remedy or mitigate conflicts with existing network utilities. - e) that development in proximity to an electricity transmission corridor ensures the safe and efficient use and development of the electricity transmission network and the safety and amenity values of the subdivision. - f) That all sites created by subdivision demonstrate that they are capable of being adequately serviced with electricity. - A6-1.3 While residential density requirements in the District Plan express a minimum lot size which is known to be sufficient to provide for residential amenity^, smaller lot sizes may be allowed where it can be shown by an accompanying application for the construction of a dwelling(s)\ that the higher density makes sufficient provision for the amenity^ of future residents and adjoining neighbours.
+- a) that the size and shape and arrangement of lots meets the standards for restricted discretionary activities and generally provides for good pedestrian and vehicular access, and sunlight; - b) the development is fully serviced and connected to the Council's reticulated essential services, and is connected in a manner that allows for the services to be isolated for maintenance and repair; and - c) that connection to the roading network is safe and efficient in a manner that provides for sufficient network connectivity. - d) that development is designed, located and managed in such a way as to avoid, remedy or mitigate conflicts with existing network utilities. - e) that development in proximity to an electricity transmission corridor ensures the safe and efficient use and development of the electricity transmission network and the safety and amenity values of the subdivision. - f) That all sites created by subdivision demonstrate that they are capable of being adequately serviced with electricity. - A6-1.4 While residential density requirements in the District Plan express a minimum lot size which is known to be sufficient to provide for residential amenity^, smaller lot sizes may be allowed where it can be shown by an accompanying application for the construction of a dwelling(s) that the higher density makes sufficient provision for the amenity^ of future residents and adjoining neighbours.